StatBiomed/SNPmanifold/README.md

 1. How to choose the filtering criteria for high-quality cells and SNPs?

    The motivation of filtering is to reduce the amount of noisy low-quality cells and SNPs so that the resulting embedding is cleaner.
-The
+The rationale is that cell_SNPread_threshold is high enough to filter cells with abnormally low sequencing depths, SNP_DPmean_threshold is high enough to filter SNPs with unreliable allele frequency due to low sequencing depths, and SNP_logit_var_threshold is high enough to filter SNPs that have extremely low variance in allele frequency.
+Ideally the final matrix contains only tens to hundreds of SNPs for a clearer pattern.

 2. How to re-display figures in higher dpi?